james-ross17/FallStartup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Individual and secure profiles through HTTPS
+- Access to Google Maps to plan routes
+- Record neighborhoods that have already been knocked
+- Live data of competition in the area to recommend non-competitive neighborhoods
+- Keep data of client information and recommend when to reach out to them about providing your services again

 ### Technologies

-I am going to use the required technologies in the following ways.
+I am going to use the required technologies in the following ways:

-- **HTML** - Description here
+- **HTML** - One page for login, one page for planning routes, and one page for viewing places you have already traveled to
-- **CSS** - Description here
+- **CSS** - Create an interface with different tabs to view each page
-- **React** - Description here
+- **React** - Provide login, and show how densely populated by salesmen certain neighborhoods are
 - **Service** - Description here
-- **DB/Login** - Description here
+- **DB/Login** - Data kept of all clients the salesman has business with
 - **WebSocket** - Description here

 ## 🚀 AWS deliverable